DanielPickens/Ecomm-APP-backend-takehome/README.md

 # Ecommerce-rest-api

-Ecommerce-rest-api is an authenticated rest api which supports CRUD operation of products and sellers.
+Ecommerce-rest-app with rest api auth and post & search routes which supports CRUD operation of products and sellers.

 **Endpoints**